 Independent Living Schemes

-We have strongly discouraged the use of the communal facilities in our Independent Living Schemes and have postponed all arranged activities in communal areas until a later date.
+We have strongly discouraged the use of the communal facilities in our Independent Living Schemes and have postponed all activities in communal areas.
 We have increased our cleaning regimes in all blocks.
 We advise residents living in our Independent Living Schemes to keep visitors to urgent visits only.